 51.1MWh generatedin the first year, saving over 25 tonnes of CO2 emissions

-Bristol Energy Cooperative is a member of Bristol Energy Network, an umbrella organisation for all grassroots initiatives broadly engaged in energy and sustainability issues within Bristol.
+Bristol Energy Cooperative is a member of Bristol Energy Network, an umbrella organisation for all grassroots initiatives engaged in energy and sustainability issues in the Bristol region.